• Home

 • Steps to register as a CDC NEARS site following the Explorer Program

-Environmental Assessment Training
+Environmental Assessment Training Series

-As an Explorer, jurisdictions will have the opportunity to be trained in CDC’s EATS - Environmental Assessment Training Series that trains you to conduct during outbreak investigations and report the assessment data to CDC NEARS.
+EATS trains you to conduct environmental assessments during outbreak investigations and report the assessment data to CDC NEARS.
 The training is ideal for agencies that conduct foodborne illness outbreak investigations.

 Final Report

 After completing the EATS training and webinar series, participants must complete a final report.
-The final report must identify:
+The one-page final report must identify:

 Eligibility

-• Enroll in CDC NEARS
+• Not currently a CDC NEARS participant

-• A subaward agreement is required to participate in our Explorer Program.
-The agreement is required to be executed by both parties prior to starting the Program.
+• A Subaward Agreement is required to participate in our Explorer Program.
+The agreement is required to be executed by both parties prior to starting the program

-• Complete a W9 and ACH form
+• A W-9 and ACH form must be provided

 Invoicing